koikiss-dev/jimov_api/README.md

 npm run server
 ```

-## **Contribution**
+## **How to Contribute**

-This is an open source project.
-If you are interested in contributing to this project, please fork the repository and submit a pull request.
+If you are interested in contributing to the project follow these instructions:
+1. Fork the repository.
+2. Make changes and test.
+3. Submit a pull request.

 ## **LICENSE**